A Data-Driven Approach to Sustainability in Industry 4.0 Using MQTT

 If you’d like to try HiveMQ and get a hands-on feel of how it connects with Splunk Sustainability dashboard, try full-featured evaluation version now.
 Feel free to contact me if you have any questions.

-Peter Jüntgen is the Director of Solutions Engineering at HiveMQ.
-Before joining HiveMQ, he was Director of Technical Sales EMEA at Instana.
-Throughout his career, he held several roles across companies, such as codecentric AG, Huawei Technologies, OBI Smart Technologies, etc. – with a strong technical focus on solutions designed for connecting people, things, and services.
-Working in technical sales allows him and his team to learn about customer requirements and create valuable solutions for both the prospects and the HiveMQ customers.
+Peter Jüntgen was the former Director of Solutions Engineering at HiveMQ.
+Throughout his career, he held several roles across companies, such as codecentric AG, Huawei Technologies, OBI Smart Technologies, etc. Working in technical sales allows him and his team to learn about customer requirements and create valuable solutions for both the prospects and the HiveMQ customers.